BradleyBrown19/UNET-UNIT/README.md

 # UNET-UNIT
-> A modified deep learning architecture for very fast image 2 image translation
+> A modified deep learning architecture for very fast image 2 image translation, based primarily off of NVIDIA's UNIT

 ## What is a UNET-UNIT??

 Great question!
 The goal of the architecture is to take images that are in different domains such as summer/winter, zebra/horses and learn a mapping from one image to another.
 A full explanation of the architecture can be found [here](https://medium.com/@theehiproject/unet-unit-for-fast-unsupervised-image2image-translation-using-fastai-e366408eddb4)

 ## How to use

 1. Clone the repo: